 It’s not uncommon to see a first time buyer millennial purchasing a detached home in the $600- $750K range in Guelph.
-They also prepare in more ways than previous generations, using apps that provide them with market information not available ten years ago.
+They also prepare in more ways than previous generations, using apps such as HouseSigma that provide them with market information not available ten years ago.

 “They’re savvy, they prepare and they’re aggressive.
-Bully offers don’t phase them”.
+Bully offers”.
 As much as millennials get bullyed in their sterotypes, we like their style”, says Ryan Waller (a Gen- xer himself)

-Beth and Ryan Waller are real estate agents with Home Group Realty and can be found here!
+Beth and Ryan Waller are Guelph Realtors with Home Group Realty and can be found here!